-An annual public information session, led by the Long Point Phragmites Action Alliance, will be held in July 2022 to provide updated information on the herbicide application and project outcomes to local residents.
-The Project Team will present information regarding 2022 project plans and answer questions including specific requirements for landowners and anticipated treatment timing windows.
-An annual update for Indigenous communities is also being planned.
+An annual online public information session, led by the Long Point Phragmites Action Alliance, will be held on August 11th, 2023 from 11am - 12pm to provide updated information on the herbicide application and project outcomes to local residents.
+The Project Team will present information regarding 2023 project plans and answer questions including specific requirements for landowners and anticipated treatment timing windows.
+Additional information can be found on the Long Point Phragmites Action Alliance website (http://longpointphragmites.ca).
+Project updates for Indigenous communities will also be held as requested.